scarioscia/scarioscia.github.io/_posts/2023-04-10-table-table.md

          7          3          6          5          2          1
 ```

-I'll use the nested `table()` command to investigate how many times individuals were present in a dataframe, including the minimum and maximum number of appearances for any individual.
+This nested `table()` command has been useful for seeing many times individuals were present in a dataframe, including the minimum and maximum number of appearances for any individual.
+It's also great for downstream investigation - like seeing which individuals were present a given number of times.
+Let me know if you try it!